peterheard01/logic-room/_posts/how-to-implement-a-legacy-code-modernization-strategy/2017-01-19-how-to-implement-a-legacy-code-modernization-strategy.md

 ---
 layout: post
-title: How To Implement a Legacy Code Modernization Strategy
+title: How To Implement Legacy Code Modernization
 author: Pete Heard
 excerpt: In this article we will discuss Legacy Systems and Code Modernization which are often the Achilles' tendons of organisations that are undergoing large scale Digital Transformation.
 thumbnail: 404.jpg